heig-vd-dai-course/heig-vd-dai-course/03-git-github-and-markdown/COURSE_MATERIAL.md

 - Java: why is Java a popular programming language?
 - IntelliJ IDEA: tips and tricks for a better (collaborative) experience
 - Maven: Java project structure, dependencies and build tool

+## Additional resources

+_Resources are here to help you.
+They are not mandatory to read._

+- _None yet_

+_Missing item in the list?
+Feel free to open a pull request to add it! ✨_

 ## Sources